 The little girl was happy to save Shankari.

-Later, the girl was sent to the boarding school.
-However, the girl never forgets to ask about the dog when her family used to visit her in the school.
+Later, the girl went to attend boarding school.
+The girl never forgot to ask about the dog when her family visits her.

 One day the girl’s mother came to visit her.
-She broke the bad news to the girl that Shankari was acting out so everybody had decided to send Shankari away.
-An unknown beggar had adopted Shankari.
+She broke the bad news to the girl that Shankari was acting out, so everybody had decided to send Shankari away.
+An unknown beggar has adopted Shankari.
 The girl felt so bad.
-The girl asked sadly, “Does my chachu know about it”.
+The girl asked sadly, “Does my chachu know about it.”

 Somehow, Shankari had found her way back to the town.
-The dog often continued to follow the girl whenever she had visited her town.
-Shankari spent his time around her uncle.
-However, the dog never had forgotten the girl either.
+The dog often continued to follow the girl whenever she had visited the town.
+But Shankari spent most of his time around her uncle.
+However, the dog had never forgotten the girl either.

 Of course, Shankari had a special sense.
 The girl could not believe the day her uncle died.
-Early morning, the girl and her cousins had entered the town quietly.
-Both the girl and her cousin were busy remembering the legacy of their uncle, The lifeless body of the uncle had laid wrapped with a white sheet on the back seat of the car.
-As the car entered into the town, Shankari chased the car barking loudly.
+Early in the morning, the girl and her cousins had entered the town quietly.
+Both the girl and her cousin were busy remembering their uncle’s legacy while the uncle’s lifeless body was laid wrapped with a white sheet on the back seat of the car.
+As the car entered the town, Shankari chased the car, barking loudly.
 The girl looked at Shankari but told the driver to continue to drive.
 Shankari did his best to keep up with the speed of the car.
-Sometimes he ended up in front of the car and sometimes on the side of the car, and some times just ran behind the car.
-The girl had kept ignoring the dog.
-The girl did not have the courage to tell the dog, “Your master or your protector is no more”.
+Sometimes he ended up in front of the car and sometimes on the side of the car, and sometimes just ran behind the car.
+The girl kept ignoring the dog.
+The girl did not dare to tell the dog, “Your master or your protector is no more.”
 The girl was afraid of the dog.
 The girl was afraid she would hurt the dog’s feelings.

 But the dog was smart.
-He had sensed that he had lost his loving master.
-The dog had already entered into the porch while the car was still not reached in front of the house yet.
-Her mother had dropped dishes as she looked at the dog first and then the teen girl’s face.
-The girl and her cousin both did not know how to tell the family, “we have just lost the saint of our family today”.
-But Shakari already announced the death of his master.
-The dog had sat under her uncle’s bed quietly.
-Many familiar and strange faces came to say goodbye to her uncle but Shankari did not bark at the strangers today.
-The girl shocked more when she saw her father patted the dog’s head.
+He had sensed the loss of his loving master.
+The dog had already entered the porch while the car was still not reached in front of the house yet.
+Her mother had dropped dishes after she looked at the dog first and then the teen girl’s face.
+The girl and her cousin both did not know how to tell the family, “we have lost the saint of our family today.”
+But Shankari had already announced the death of his master.
+The dog had sat under his master’s bed quietly.
+Many familiar and strange faces came to say goodbye to her uncle, but Shankari did not bark at the strangers today.
+The girl was more shocked to see her father patting the dog’s head.

-Shankari did follow her master to cremation ceremony and then his final prayer.
-The girl was gone back to the boarding school.
-Mother went to visit the girl again and told her, “Shankari has lost appetite but your father tries his best to feed him, so don’t worry about the dog”
+Shankari did follow her master to the cremation ceremony and then his final prayer.
+After that, the girl went back to the boarding school.
+Mother went to visit the girl again and told her, “Shankari has lost appetite, but your father tries his best to feed him, so don’t worry about the dog.”

-How many decades are gone but she still remember Shankari and his loyalty and love towards the master.
+Many decades are gone, but she still remembers Shankari and his loyalty and love towards the master.